codsen/codsen/packages/object-merge-advanced/README.md

 # object-merge-advanced

-> Recursive, deep merge of anything (objects, arrays, strings or nested thereof), which weighs contents by type hierarchy to ensure the maximum content is retained
+> Recursively, deeply merge of anything (objects, arrays, strings or nested thereof), which weighs contents by type hierarchy to ensure the maximum content is retained

 <div class="package-badges">
   <a href="https://www.npmjs.com/package/object-merge-advanced" rel="nofollow noreferrer noopener">